Nizam-ul-Mulk, Asaf Jah I: Personal life

-Asaf Jah was married to Said-Un-Nissa Begum, who belonged to a Sayed family from Gulbargah.
-From this marriage he had four children, two daughters; one of them being Khair-un-Nisa Begum and two sons; Ghazi-ud-din Feroz Jung and Nasir Jung (later nizam).
+Asaf Jah was married to Said-un-Nisa Begum, who belonged to a Sayed family from Gulbargah.
+From this marriage he had four children, two daughters; one of them being Khair-un-Nisa Begum, who was later married to Mutawassil Khan and two sons; Feroz Jung and Nasir Jung (later nizam).
 From other wives he had four more sons; Salabat Jung (later Nizam), Nizam Ali Khan (later Nizam), Basalat Jung, and Mogal Ali Khan.
+He had two more daughters, Mukarrama Banu Begum also known as Kali Begum, who was married to Qiyam-ul-Mulk, the Qiladar of Bidar and Kalyani, and with whom she had a daughter, who married the son of Najm-ud-Daulah in 1766; and Khan Bahadur Begum, who died on 20 November 1788, and was buried in Makkah Masjid, Hyderabad.

-As per the 1749 British records of Fort St. George, Nizam-ul-Mulk even thought about installing his favourite daughter Khair-un-Nisa Begum's son (i.e. Muzaffar Jung) when he was dissatisfied with the conduct of Nasir Jung.
+As per the 1749 British records of Fort St. George, Nizam-ul-Mulk even thought about installing his favourite daughter Khair-un-Nisa Begum's son Muzaffar Jung when he was dissatisfied with the conduct of Nasir Jung.
 He gave up that idea due to possible serious repercussions and reconciled with Nasir Jung.
-He recommended for bestowing the Circars of Adoni and Raichur to Muzaffar Jung with acceptance of the Padishah.
+He recommended bestowing the Circars of Adoni and Raichur to Muzaffar Jung with acceptance of the Padishah.

 Nasir Jung being Nizam-ul-Mulk's son (i.e. have some claim to the Deccan Subah) and Muzaffar Jung being his favourite grandson lead the succession of one of the most important Subahs of Mughal empire into a severe crisis with was well exploited first by the French and then by British.
 After defeating Nasir Jung with the help of the French, Muzaffar Jung indeed became Nizam later, but for a very short period.
 Interestingly, Muzaffar Jung being favourite grandson of Asaf Jah I, was the only thing that hesitated Nasir Jung about executing him, when he was imprisoned during the Second Carnatic War.
 Unexpected sudden death of Muzaffar Jung lead his uncle Salabat Jung (i.e. younger brother of Nazir Jung) to be installed as the new Nizam who was deposed by his younger brother Nizam Ali Khan with the help of British and Marathas.

 The succession feud between Nasir Jung and Muzaffar Jung was one of the most pivotal events in Indian history that led to the interference of European powers.
-This led to the emergence of Robert Clive and ultimate domination of British in Indian peninsula in the later years.
+This led to the emergence of Robert Clive and the ultimate domination of the British in the Indian peninsula in the later years.
 Irony was that Both Nasir Jung and Muzaffar Jung died due to the betrayal of Pathan Nawabs (i.e. Faujdars) of the circars of Kurnool, Kadapa and Savanur.